Research Snapshot

 Crude oil matters again because the narrative just became cleaner.

 WTI is now around $89.92, down sharply from the recent fear-driven highs, and the refreshed CommodityNode forecast stack has turned meaningfully softer over the next 90 days.
 More importantly, this is no longer just a single-model warning.
-With real Chronos-2 now running in the pipeline, both major models lean bearish on oil from here.
+With real Chronos-2 now running in the pipeline, both major models lean weaker on oil from here.

 That changes the read-through for energy equities, airlines, shippers, and inflation-sensitive sectors.
 The market is no longer dealing with a simple geopolitical-premium story.
 It is being forced to price the possibility that the premium keeps fading faster than demand can rescue it.